 The methods for choosing the best product are smelling and touching.
 The sea cucumber should not smell bad—a slightly fishy odor is OK, but it should not be strong.
 In terms of texture, pick a sea cucumber that is between soft and rock hard.
 Also, choose a package where there isn't a lot of white film on the exteriors of the sea cucumbers—this will make them harder to clean.

-Dried sea cucumber can be stored in their original packaging in a cool, dry place like the pantry for up to 3 years.
+Dried sea cucumber can be stored in its original packaging in a cool, dry place like the pantry for up to three years.
 Frozen should be kept in the freezer in the packaging it came in and will last 24 months.
 Frozen sea cucumber that has been thawed in the fridge overnight can be stored in the refrigerator for two to three days.

 Nutrition and Benefits

 The sea cucumber has been used in traditional Chinese medicine to treat everything from high blood pressure and fatigue to constipation and impotence.
 The sea cucumber is low in fat and cholesterol while being high in protein and B vitamins.
 It is also rich in antioxidants.